wslh-bio/ar_report_generator/README.md

 Rscript render_report.R --additionaldatatables 'test_data/mlst_formatted.tsv test_data/S01.mash.tsv' 'AR Report' 'Your Name' test_data/samples.csv ar_report_config.yaml
 ```

-### Output Format
-The report can be rendered in two different formats: html and docx.
-The default output format is html, but this can be changed to docx using the outformat parameter in the [yaml configuration file](https://github.com/wslh-bio/ar_report_generator/blob/main/ar_report_config.yaml) file.
-Example reports in each format (generated using the data found in the test_data folder) can be found in the examples folder.

-### Dependencies
+## Dependencies
 A Docker image of the generator's dependencies can be built using the [Dockerfile](https://github.com/wslh-bio/ar_report_generator/blob/main/Dockerfile) included in this repository, or pulled from [quay.io/wslh-bioinformatics/ar-report:1.0.0](https://quay.io/repository/wslh-bioinformatics/ar-report).
 The R Markdown scripts used to generate the report have many dependencies, so we highly recommend rendering the report using Docker.

-If you choose to render the report without Docker, you will need to install the following R libraries:
+If you choose to render the report without Docker, you will need to install the following R packages:
 * [rmarkdown](https://cran.r-project.org/web/packages/rmarkdown/index.html)
 * [argparser](https://cran.r-project.org/web/packages/argparse/index.html)
 * [yaml](https://cran.r-project.org/web/packages/yaml/index.html)